 When the modulator closes, pressure drops in the mixing chamber.
 High air pressure at the top of the tank pushes the fluidized abrasive into the mixing chamber and out toward the nozzle.
 Each pulse carries a small, but accurately metered amount of abrasive.
 The distance between the mixing chamber and the nozzle allows time and space for the abrasive and air to mix uniformly.

 Don’t Wash a Teacup with a Fire Hose

-Working with small, delicate parts requires smaller tools and greater control.
-Unlike large cabinet blasters, Comco’s micro-abrasive blasters are designed for precision work on parts as small as a grain of rice to as large as a basketball.
+Working with small, delicate parts requires small tools and great control.
+Unlike large cabinet blasters, our MicroBlasters are designed for precision work on parts as small as a grain of rice to as large as a basketball.
 How?

 - Pinch-valve provides crisp on/off control